-- Adhere to your educational plan to avoid a delay in benefits.
+- -Adhere to your educational plan to avoid a delay in benefits.
 If you change your major, meet with a counselor to obtain a new educational plan.
-You will only be certified for courses listed on your educational plan. - Each semester, register on your priority registration date and submit a completed "Request for VA Certification" form to the Admissions and Records Office after you register. - Report any change in academic program to the Admissions and Records Office immediately.
+You will only be certified for courses listed on your educational plan. - Each semester, register for classes, then submit a completed "Request for VA Certification" online form to the School

+- Certifying Official. - Report any change in academic program to the Veterans Service Office immediately.
 Failure to do so will be interpreted as an abuse and violation of the Educational Benefits Act.
-Veterans in violation during an enrollment period

-- will be billed for repayment of benefits received in excess of the appropriate entitlement. - Maintain a cumulative grade point average of 2.0 to remain in good academic standing.
+Veterans in violation during an enrollment period will be billed for repayment of benefits received in excess of the appropriate entitlement. - Maintain a cumulative grade point average of 2.0 to remain in good academic standing.
 Failure to maintain a grade point average of 2.0 for two consecutive terms is considered unsatisfactory progress.
-Repeated withdrawals also constitutes unsatisfactory progress.
+Repeated withdrawals also constitute unsatisfactory progress.
 Both of these circumstances could result in a termination of benefits.